There are a number of reasons why a breast feeding mother might wish to express milk rather than feeding the baby directly from the breast.

 The milk comes out in small bursts at first and then flows freely.
 The amount of milk that can be produced varies from person to person.
 At first, it may be just a few millilitres.
 The entire procedure should take 20-30 minutes.

 Whether you use an electric or a hand vacuum pump you still have to stimulate the let down as you would if expressing by hand.
 You must do this before you apply the pump to drain the milk sinuses.
 When using a pump, be careful not to exert too much suction on the nipple.
 Pumps can occasionally be a bit fierce and crack or split the nipple.
-A pump should be treated like a baby’s feeding bottle and needs to be sterilised thoroughly after use.
+If you have a healthy term baby and you are using your own pump and equipment, they do not need sterilising after use, just cleaning thoroughly to remove all milk.

 It is best to express directly into a sterilised container.
 The milk can be kept in the fridge for 48 hours at 4°C without losing much nutritional value or protective immunological effect.
 However, it is safe to keep in the fridge for 3-5 days.